recursivetree/seat-info/README.md

 ## Changing the server settings
 Per default, the configuration for the max allowed file size of php is rather low, meaning you can't upload big files in the resources tab.
-Additionally, on docker images and resources aren't stored permanently.
+This step isn't necessary if you don't want to upload files above 2 MB.

 ### Barebone
 1. Open the `/etc/php/7.3/fpm/php.ini ` file, for example with nano: